ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

           <li>Delete user-created signatures</li>
           <li>Additional signature path (when used outside of simulation mode)</li>
           <li>High resolution images from DOCX templates</li>
+          <li>All components are digitally signed with an Extended Validation (EV) certificate for tamper protection and easy integration into locked-down environments.</li>
         </ul>
       </div>
     </div>